-An approved budget must be in place at all times for expenditures to be made and fundraisers to be conducted.
-Therefore, a budget is developed and adopted before the end of the current fiscal year.
-This budget is adopted at the final meeting of the current year.
-The budget and finance committee is responsible for developing a PTA's proposed budget for the next fiscal year.
-This committee shall be appointed by the president subject to the executive board's approval unless the PTA's Standing Rules designate who may serve on the committee.
-The treasurer shall serve as the chair of the committee.
+The budget is a financial representation of the activities and operations a PTA expects to conduct during the PTA's fiscal year.
+An adopted budget must be in place at all times for expenses to be paid and fundraisers to be conducted.
+The budget for the following year is presented and adopted by the membership at the last membership meeting of the year.
+It is amended at the first membership meeting of the next fiscal year based on approved plans of work submitted by the incoming executive board.
+The membership always approves expenses and income via the budget, which can be amended as needed.

-Ideally, the budget and finance committee reviews the current fiscal year's budget and consults with the incoming executive board members after their initial meeting (within 30 days of being elected) to determine any projected needs for the coming year.
-If time doesn't allow for this, the current executive board should use the current year's actual figures for the proposed budget.
+The treasurer serves as the chair of the budget and finance committee.
+The treasurer appoints this committee subject to the executive board's approval unless the PTA's Standing Rules designate who may serve on the committee.
+Ideally, the budget and finance committee reviews the current fiscal year's budget and actual amounts and consults with the incoming executive board members after their initial meeting (within 30 days of being elected) to determine any projected needs for the coming year.
+Understandably, not all of the PTA plans for the following year will be finalized when this budget is prepared, so the initial budget needs only to include those income and expense items planned at the time the budget is developed.

-Before school starting, the executive board members each complete a Plan of Work in which they detail their plans for the year, including what monies they will bring in (income) and what expenses they will have.
-Once the executive board has approved the Plans of Work, the treasurer will present any amendments to the budget based on those Plans of Work at the first membership meeting of the new term for approval by the members.
+Before the first membership meeting of the following year, the executive board members complete a plan of work in which they detail their plans for the year, including what monies they will bring in (income) and the monies they will spend (expenses).
+Once the executive board has approved the plans of work, the treasurer presents any amendments to the budget based on those plans of work at the first membership meeting of the new term for approval by the members.

-The members always approve expenses and incomes via the budget, which can be amended as needed.
+The membership always approves expenses and income via the budget, which can be amended as needed.